graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ### Schema Merging

-Add a `merged_schema(&Schema, HashMap<SchemaReference, Arc<Schema>) -> Schema` function to the `graphql::schema` crate which will add each of the imported types to the provided document with a @subgraphId diretive denoting which subgraph the type came from.
+Add a `merged_schema(&Schema, HashMap<SchemaReference, Arc<Schema>) -> Schema` function to the `graphql::schema` crate which will add each of the imported types to the provided document with a `@subgraphId` directive denoting which subgraph the type came from.
+If any of the imported types have non scalar fields, import those types as well.

 The `HashMap<SchemaReference, Arc<Schema>` includes all of the schemas in the subgraph's import graph which are available on the Graph Node.
 For each `@import` directive on the subgraph, find the imported types by tracing their path along the import graph.

-- If any schema node along that path is missing or if the type is missing in the schema, add a type definition to the subgraphs merged schema with the proper name, a `@subgraphId("...")` directive (if available), and a `@placeholder` directive denoting that type was not found.
-- If the type is found, copy it and add a `@subgraphId("...")` directive.
+- If any schema node along that path is missing or if a type is missing in the schema, add a type definition to the subgraphs merged schema with the proper name, a `@subgraphId(id: "...")` directive (if available), and a `@placeholder` directive denoting that type was not found. sc- If the type is found, copy it and add a `@subgraphId(id: "...")` directive.
-- If the type is imported with the `{ name: "", as: "" }` format, the merged type will include an `@originalName("...")` directive preserving the type name from the original schema.
+- If the type is imported with the `{ name: "", as: "" }` format, the merged type will include an `@originalName(name: "...")` directive preserving the type name from the original schema.

 The `api_schema` function will add all the necessary types and fields for the imported types without requiring any changes.